vietnux/Smart-Warm-Launcher/README.md

 This project is under the GNU-GPL 3.0

 ## Donate
-If you like Stability and Faster Launcher be happy about a donation.
+If you like Smart & Warm Launcher be happy about a donation.
 You can either send bitcoin or donate via Paypal.

 <table>
   <tr>